music-suite/music-suite/docs/src/User-Guide.md

 ## Scales and chords

-TODO we've seen several examples of affine spaces with notions of *points* and *distances*: time points and durations, pitches and intervals, spans and transformations, and so on.
+The @[Scale] and @[Chord] types represent infinite collections of pitches, anchored at some tonic.
+They form a subset of the pitch space as a whole.
+By forgetting the tonic we obtain what is known as a @[Mode].

-Another example is the notion of scales and chords.
-These are (conceptually) infinite collections of points, forming a subset of a larger pitch space.
-By forgetting the *root* or *fundamental* of a scale/chord we obtain what is known as a mode (for scales) or a chord type (for chords).
+TODO make Mode vs Scale/Chord very clear.

 ```music+haskell
 inspectableToMusic @[Scale Pitch] $